vrabbi/observability360/README.md

 jaeger_loadbalancer_ip = "<jaeger_public_ip>"
 online_store_ui_loadbalancer_ip = "<online_store_ui_public_ip>"
 ```
+### 3. Configure Pixie
+Go to the pixie dashboard and configure the OTEL Plugin based on the docs [here](https://docs.px.dev/reference/plugins/plugin-system/#enabling-a-plugin)

+the otel collector address is: `otel-collector.opentelemtry.svc.cluster.local:4317`
 ### 3. Validate functionallity

 Navigate to the online store ui and start to play with the application, After that navigate to the grafana instance to see the telemetry visualization (it might take few minutes for the data to arrive).